slopma/CocoaApp/README.md

-# Cacao App
+# Cocoa App

-Aplicación web para la detección y monitoreo de la maduración y enfermedades en cultivos de cacao.
+Web application for detecting and monitoring ripening and disease in cocoa crops.

-El sistema permite a cacaocultores, investigadores y administradores registrar datos en campo, verlos en un mapa interactivo y recibir alertas sobre el estado del fruto.
+The system allows cocoa farmers, researchers, and managers to record data in the field, view it on an interactive map, and receive alerts about the fruit's status.

 ---

-## Descripción del Proyecto
+## Project Description
-La aplicación ofrece:
+The application offers:
-- **Registro de datos en campo**: Estado del fruto (inmaduro, maduro, enfermo), ubicación geográfica, fotos y comentarios.
+- **Field data recording**: Fruit status (unripe, ripe, diseased), geographic location, photos, and comments.
-- **Mapa interactivo**: Visualización de lotes y análisis sobre un mapa georreferenciado (GeoJSON).
+- **Interactive map**: Visualization of plots and analysis on a georeferenced map (GeoJSON).
-- **Alertas**: Generación automática de alertas basadas en análisis de datos.
+- **Alerts**: Automatic generation of alerts based on data analysis.
-- **Histórico de registros**: Consulta de la evolución de los lotes en el tiempo.
+- **Historical records**: View the evolution of plots over time.
-- **Notificaciones push**: Avisos en tiempo real sobre resultados críticos.
+- **Push notifications**: Real-time alerts about critical results.
-- **Integración externa**: Consumo de API de clima (OpenWeather) y recepción de datos desde sensores vía NodeRED.
+- **External integration**: Consumption of weather APIs (OpenWeather) and reception of data from sensors via NodeRED.

 ---

-## Arquitectura
+## Architecture
-El sistema sigue un modelo **Cliente-Servidor**:
+The system follows a **Client-Server** model:

-- **Frontend (App móvil):** React Native + Expo Router
+- **Frontend (Mobile App):** React Native + Expo Router
-- **Backend (API REST):** FastAPI (Python)
+- **Backend (REST API):** FastAPI (Python)
-- **Base de datos:** PostgreSQL (persistencia), Firebase (notificaciones push)
+- **Database:** PostgreSQL (persistence), Firebase (push notifications)
-- **Servicios externos:** NodeRED, Sensores, OpenWeather API (clima)
+- **External Services:** NodeRED, Sensors, OpenWeather API (weather)

 ---

-## Licencia
+## License

-Este proyecto es de uso académico y de investigación.
-Si deseas contribuir al proyecto, por favor crea un fork del repositorio, realiza tus cambios y envía un pull request.
+This project is for academic and research use.
+If you wish to contribute to the project, please fork the repository, make your changes, and submit a pull request.
-¡Todas las contribuciones son bienvenidas!
+All contributions are welcome!

 ---

-## Autores:
+## Authors:

-Contáctanos para más información:
+Contact us for more information:
 - [Luis Alejandro Castrillón](https://github.com/lacastrilp)
 - [Sara López Marín](https://github.com/slopma)
 - [Nicolás Ospina](https://github.com/niosto)